 The difference is that Venture Miles are earned from personal credit cards like the Capital One Venture X Rewards Credit Card, the Capital One Venture Rewards Credit Card, and even the Capital One VentureOne Rewards Credit Card.
 Spark Miles are earned from Capital One business credit cards like the Capital One Spark Miles for Business Card and the Capital One Spark Miles Select for Business.

 But the different names are meaningless.
-These miles are otherwise identical: They’re worth the same amount, can be redeemed the same way through the Capital One Travel Portal, the Capital One Purchase Eraser, and also with the Capital One airline and hotel transfer partners.
+These miles are otherwise identical: They're worth the same amount, and can be redeemed the same way through the Capital One Travel Portal, the Capital One Purchase Eraser, and also with the Capital One airline and hotel transfer partners.

 And that means you can combine Spark Miles and Venture Miles into one balance.
 That's true if you are moving Venture Miles to Spark Miles and vice versa.
 The same is true if you're combining Venture Miles into one balance – say, from an old Venture Card to your new Venture X account.

 The process to combine Capital One miles between accounts couldn't be easier.
 To get started, simply head to your Capital One online account and click on “Redeem” under the “Explore Rewards” block.